tonyo/uncloud-playgrounds/manifests/tutorials/uncloud-create-cluster-ebebf72b/index.md

 **Note:** A cluster context can have one or more connections, and each connection represents a way to reach a machine in the cluster via SSH.
 When you run commands, Uncloud automatically uses one of the available connections to communicate with the cluster.
 If one machine is unreachable, Uncloud CLI will try another connection until it finds the working one.

+To switch contexts, use [`uc ctx use`](https://uncloud.run/docs/cli-reference/uc_ctx_use) command.

 ## Running a Simple Service

-Now that we have a working cluster, let's deploy something useful to it.
+Now that we have a working cluster, let's deploy a simple web application to see the cluster in action.
+We'll use [Excalidraw](https://excalidraw.com), a popular sketching and diagramming tool.

 First, let's check the currently running services: